kubic-project/kubic-o-o/blog/_posts/2019-08-14-kubic-control-intro.md

 kubicctl node add node1,node2,...
 ```

-That's all!
-Run _kubectl get nodes_ to see your cluster!
+That's all.
+Two commands to setup your cluster!
+Run now _kubectl get nodes_ to see your cluster!

 ### Multi-Master Kubernetes